DenizenScript/Denizen-Beginners-Guide/source/guides/troubleshooting/common-mistakes.md

 Never track a player's name internally.
 The `<player.name>` tag should exclusively be used for outputting a clean name in a `narrate` command or similar output meant to be read by players.
 As that's all a name is meant for: human reading.
 It is not meant for any internal tracking.
 It is not unique nor reliable.

+\* Note that there is one exception to this: the `execute` command runs external plugin commands, which will likely expect either a name or UUID as input, not a Denizen object.

 ### So, A Player Is Their UUID?

 A player is **not** just their UUID.
 A player isn't a name, a UUID, a location, or anything else.
 A player is a player.